 Travel Requirements: 2 trips lasting 1 week each.

-More Details: Korea Adoption with Carolina Adoption Services
+More Details: South Korea Adoption with Carolina Adoption Services

 Carolina Adoption Services networks with Family and Children’s Agency (FCA).
-Since 1982, Family and Children’s Agency has worked with the Korean Social Welfare Society (SWS) to place Korean children in American homes.
+Since 1982, Family and Children’s Agency has worked with the Korean Social Welfare Society (SWS) to place South Korean children with families.

 About the Children